+This is a traditional class where students will have access to supplemental material via Blackboard learning management system.
 A typical class will involve general participation by all members in a discussion regarding the mathematical principles and procedures being studied.
 Some small as well as large group activities will be employed, and students are expected to develop as team members as well as individuals.

+Homework will be completed via an online homework management, WebAssign.
 In class, students will participate via group and individual discussions as well as Kahoot quizzes.
-Additional instruction will be given during the in-class portion of the course as needed.